 - The referee must indicate his/her position and full contact information at the institution.

-Applications are reviewed by all the professors at the Institute at one of the Staff Meetings; they should be complete two weeks before the Staff Meeting aimed for.
-The 2019-2020 Staff Meetings are on September 17, September 24, October 29, November 19, January 7, February 11, March 17 and April 21.
+Applications are reviewed by all the professors at the Institute at one of the Staff Meetings; Applications should be completed one week before the Staff Meeting.

+If you are within five years from obtaining your doctoral degree, you could be eligible for the status of Postdoctoral Fellow.
 Potential candidates should find a professor interested in their research (see this link for our faculty: https://www.mcgill.ca/islamicstudies/people/faculty-members) and then apply for the highly competitive postdoctoral scholarships administered by McGill (e.g., Banting, Mellon, PBEEE etc.).
-Unfortunately, the Institute does not offer its own funding for postdoctoral fellows.
+Unfortunately, the Institute of Islamic Studies does not offer its own funding for postdoctoral fellows.

 For more information on external funding opportunities, and application information, please see these links:

 Graduate and Postdoctoral Studies - Postdoctoral Funding Opportunities

 Alternatively, you could apply for the Visiting Scholar status.